 Nar & Phu valley trek is a pleasing journey to the two hidden jewels in the Trans Himalayas of Nepal.
 This is a newly establish trekking route where so many natural and cultural fantasies are yet to be explored.
-Walk along the hidden path with the stunning views of mountains, passes and glaciers.
-At the earlier part of your trekking journey, you pass through narrow forest area which soon open up to wild and dry nature with unique rock formations.
-The ancient villages and the high altitude with grazing settlements will come to sight while the views of mountains is in the backdrop as you move forward to your main destination.
+Walk along the hidden path with the stunning views of mountains, passes, and glaciers.
+At the earlier part of your trekking journey, you pass through narrow forest area which soon opens up to wild and dry nature with unique rock formations.
+The ancient villages and the high altitude with grazing settlements will come to sight while the views of mountains are in the backdrop as you move forward to your main destination.

 Items that are not covered in the cost of trip price.

 - Meals during the stay in the Cities

 - Tips for the guide, porter and any other trekking staff

 - Extra baggage charge